vaibhavsinha1/Active-Directory-Searcher/README.md

 # Active Directory Search
 Some of the features :

-1) Enter Object Class and Category
+- Enter Object Class and Category

+- Enter Domain and OU

-2) Enter search filter criteria with OR and And conditions (OR enter your ldap filter)
+- Enter search filter criteria with OR and And conditions (OR enter your ldap filter)

-3) Paging the search result with size limit
+- Paging the search result with size limit

-4) Sorting and Sort Direction
+- Sorting and Sort Direction

-5) Selection for Properties to Load, or enter what ever we want to load
+- Selection for Properties to Load, or enter what ever we want to load

-6) See the result in screen or save in file as CSV
+- See the result in screen or save in file as CSV

 ![Sample Image](SampleImage.png)